Getting a 650 Credit Score Mortgage can seem like a daunting task.

 As you can see, your credit score of 650 influences just about every aspect of your mortgage.
 Unfortunately, even a factor as divergent from your credit score as APR will suffer.
 As a result, it is important to take steps to improve your credit rating right away.

 While you might not be able to improve your credit level overnight, you can take steps to boost it up several points.
-If you can increase your 650 credit score to 680, lenders are going to look at you more favorably.
+If you can increase your 650 credit score to 680, lenders will look at you more favorably.
 Your interest rates will decrease, your down payment will be lower, and your APR will be set at a much fairer level.

 Improving Your Credit Score for a Mortgage